On the Visibility of Alternating +Achiral Knots: Introduction

 \section{Introduction}

-In this paper, knots and projections on $S^2$ are assumed to be {\bf prime and oriented.} \\ Let $K$ be an alternating knot.
-It is well-known that one can detect from a minimal projection $\Pi$ of $K$ many topological invariants (such as the genus and the crossing number, see for instance \cite{crow}, \cite{mu}) and many topological properties such as to be fibered or not (see for instance \cite {ga}).
-Hence it is natural to raise about {\bf achirality} (see Definition 2.1) the following \\ {\bf Question 1}: Is it possible to detect the achirality of an alternating knot $K$ from a minimal projection of $K$? \\ (Recall that an alternating projection is minimal and vice-versa.) \\ The answer is rather positive.
-It is shown in \cite{stoi1}, \cite{quwe1} that for an alternating knot $K$, one can express $K$ as a diagrammatic Murasugi sum of special alternating prime links $L_1, L_2 \dots L_m$ ({\bf special alternating} means that all crossings are of the same sign)
+In this article, the knots in $S^3$ and the projections in $S^2$ are assumed to be {\bf prime and oriented}.

+Let $K$ be an alternating knot.
+It is well known that one can detect from a minimal projection $\Pi$ of $K$ many topological invariants (such as the genus and the crossing number (see for instance \cite{crow}, \cite{mu}) and many topological properties such as whether it is fibered or not (see for instance \cite {ga}).
+Therefore, it is natural to raise about {\bf achirality} (see Definition 2.1) the following
-\\ These links $L_1, L_2 \dots , L_m$ are called Murasugi atoms in \cite{quwe1} or blocks in \cite{stoi1} of $K$. \\If $K$ is $\pm$achiral then the factors $L_j$ can be grouped in pairs $(L_i, \pm \widehat{L}_i)$ where $\widehat{L}_i$ is the mirror image of $L_i$.
-From this analysis, a numerical necessary condition to be achiral is easily deduced: the leading coefficient of the Conway polynomial is up to sign equal to the square of an integer (\cite{quwe1}, \cite{stoi1}). \\ We use the following \\ {\bf Notation}.
-For a link $L$, we denote its mirror image $\widehat{L}$ endowed with the same (resp. inverse) orientation by $+\widehat{L}$ ($-\widehat{L}$). \\ For a projection $\Pi$ in $S^2$, we denote by $ \widehat \Pi$ the mirror image of $\Pi$ through the sphere $S^2$ containing $\Pi$ and by $+\Pi$ (resp. $-\Pi$) the projection obtained by preserving (resp. reversing) the orientation of $\Pi$. \\

-In \cite{quwe2} it is proven that: \\ \begin{theorem}Let $K$ be an alternating and achiral knot.
-Then there exist alternating links $L$ and $\pm\widehat{L}$ such that